ggTeam5/GlossGen/README.md

 **Figure 1**: Example IGT line for Gitksan language (Ginn et al., 2023).

 ## Models
-The models used are based on transformers, Conditional Random Field (CRF) and the Large Language Model (LLM) Google Gemini (see: folder models).
+The models used are based on transformers, Conditional Random Field (CRF) and the Large Language Model (LLM) Google Gemini (see: folder `models`).
 We executed the transformer-based trained models provided by Ginn (2023).
 Additionally, the transformer-based prediction was post-processed (for Lezgi language only), see: `models/transformers/`.
-We implemented the other two models (see: `models/`).
+Our implementation of the other two models can be accessed in folder `models/`.
 The prediction of each model is provided in `predictions/`.

 ## Evaluation
 We used the evaluation code provided by Ginn (2023).